RETURNS APRIL 28, 2023. The date is approaching fast, and we’re making preparations. Don’t miss out!

-The Future Leaders Design Institute launches as a pilot program for Social Art and Culture during the 2023 winter break in Washington, DC.
+The Future Leaders Design Institute launches as a pilot program for Social Art and Culture during the 2024 Summer in Washington, DC.
 The institute is a space that elevates the genius of often marginalized and neglected students of color between the ages of 11-14.
 Some may see this age range as the most challenging student population, but where they see challenges, we see problem solvers, creators, and game changers.

 Named in honor of the slain journalist, whose murder is still an open case, this bookstore is being built to fill the 25-year void of a bookstore in Anacostia while addressing the 50% illiteracy rate in this community.